What Is a Complication?

 Calendar Complications

-Calendar complications go beyond the simple date to track months, leap years, and even moon phases.
+Calendar complications go beyond the simple date to track months, leap years, and moon phases.

 Annual Calendar

-An annual calendar correctly handles months of 30 and 31 days automatically.
-You only need to manually correct the date once per year—on March 1 (since February is shorter).
-This is a great compromise between a simple date and a full perpetual calendar.
+An annual calendar handles months of 30 and 31 days automatically.
+You only need to correct it once a year, on March 1.

 Perpetual Calendar

-The pinnacle of calendar complications.
+The most advanced calendar complication.
 A perpetual calendar knows the length of every month, including February in leap years.
-Once set correctly, it requires no date adjustment until the year 2100 (when the Gregorian calendar skips a leap year).
+Once set, it does not need adjustment until 2100.

 Moon Phase

-A moon phase display shows the current phase of the moon through a small aperture on the dial.
-The mechanism uses a disc with two identical moon images that rotates once every 29.5 days (the average lunar cycle).
+A moon phase display shows the current phase of the moon through a small opening on the dial.
+The disc turns about once every 29.5 days.

 Advanced Complications